FIFA taps Village People for show as Trump influence dominates draw

+FIFA also plans to unveil its new Peace Prize – Football Unites the World during the event, an award widely expected to go to Trump after his calls for a Nobel Peace Prize earlier this year.

-Dec 3 : The disco legends behind President Donald Trump's favourite campaign anthem will take centre stage at Friday's World Cup draw, FIFA has announced, in what promises to be a star-studded affair with distinctly Trumpian overtones.
+The disco legends behind US President Donald Trump's favourite campaign anthem will take centre stage at Friday's (Dec 5) World Cup draw, FIFA has announced, in what promises to be a star-studded affair with distinctly Trumpian overtones.

 The song became a staple at Trump's campaign rallies and Mar-a-Lago fundraisers, where the president has been seen dancing along.